BRAC Onnesha

 BRAC Onnesha was the first nanosatellite built in Bangladesh to be launched into space.
-The satellite was designed and built in conjunction with Kyushu Institute of Technology Birds-1 program, which has the goal of helping countries build their first satellite.
+The satellite was designed and built in conjunction with the Japanese Kyushu Institute of Technology's Birds-1 program, which has the goal of helping non-spacefaring countries to build their first satellite.
 It was designed and built over a two-year period.

 The satellite had imaging capabilities and could transmit songs to Earth that were uploaded to its memory.
 It was launched on a Falcon 9 rocket to the International Space Station on 3 June 2017, after which it was released from the Kibō module.
 The satellite completed an orbit once every 92 minutes.
 The satellite deorbited on 6 May 2019.

 Background

 Japan supports non-spacefaring countries to build their first satellite through a program called the Joint Global Multi-Nation Birds Satellite (BIRDS) project.
 Besides Japan, four countries participated in the Birds-1 program: Ghana, Mongolia, Nigeria, and Bangladesh.
 The five satellites were identical in their design.